nishchaybhutoria/CS203-Lab10/README.md

 ### 4. Interpretation

-There is a statistically significant difference in click-through rates between the two ad positions.
+Yes, there is a statistically significant difference in click-through rates between the two groups.
+The p-value of ~0.00005 is less than the significance level of 0.05, indicating that the observed difference in click-through rates is unlikely to have occurred by random chance.
+This suggests that the ad position has a significant impact on user engagement.

 ---